 5. Design Collaboration Tools

-For teams to work remotely, efficient, and effective online design collaboration tools are necessary.
+For teams to work efficiently in a remote setting, an effective online design collaboration tools for remote teams simplify operations.

 Working on complex tasks can be stressful unless you have a design collab tool that helps put everyone on the same page.

 Though primarily a project management tool, Trello offers the boards used by its own design teams to be copied and adapted as per need for free.
 Trello’s creative design boards offer a considerably wide range of options to match varying design needs.

 Design Sprints, cross-functional designing options, Design Huddles, etc. are some of Trello’s most favored features.
 Initial difficulty to master the software and integration challenges with other apps are the main complaints.